AlfredBroda/dRonin-lua/Readme.md

 ## Flight controller S-port Setup (X-receiver with Arducopter V3.3)
 1. Connect the Pixhawk with a RS232 TTL level converter (not need to be a FrSky, a cheaper one from EBay (MAX3232CSE also works fine & is better to solder) and connect RS232 TTL level converter with your FrSky Receiver
-2. Buy the FrSky SPC cable, but its only one normal diode and you can soldering the diode direct to the RS 232 TTL converter like https://goo.gl/y9XCq8 and doesn’t need the SPC Adapter
+2. Buy the FrSky SPC cable, its only one normal diode you can solder direct to the RS 232 TTL converter like https://goo.gl/y9XCq8 and don't need the SPC Adapter
 3. Activate the FrSky S protocol in the parameters* for the appropriate port.
 Baute rate: 57kbs *(APMPlaner2)